800 – LICENSE

 The UAE has long been known as a tax-efficient place to do business, attracting global organisations and investors with its favourable economic climate and relatively low taxation.
 However, with the introduction of a federal corporate tax regime in June 2023, the UAE has joined the ranks of countries implementing corporate taxation.

-Filing corporate tax returns is not merely a legal obligation but also a critical element in maintaining compliance with the UAE’s financial regulations.
+Regularly filing corporate tax returns is not merely a legal obligation, but also a critical element in maintaining compliance with the UAE’s financial regulations.
 Accurate and timely filing ensures that businesses avoid penalties, maintain transparency with government authorities, and keep their operational credibility.
 By submitting corporate tax returns, companies can also safeguard themselves from audits or disputes with the Federal Tax Authority (FTA).

 Filing corporate tax returns in the UAE is a multi-step process that requires careful attention to detail and adherence to regulatory deadlines.
 Let’s break it down: